Should you consider someone walking out of a job as having resigned?

 In the event that someone has walked out of work in protest as a direct consequence of their employer’s conduct, and that conduct is so serious that it amounts to a fundamental breach of contract, they may have a claim for constructive dismissal.
 In such cases, an employee is entitled to resign without providing notice.

 The absence of any written resignation, or notice period, does not preclude them from making a constructive dismissal claim.

 To be able to bring a claim for constructive dismissal, there are certain eligibility criteria that must be met, namely:

-- You are classed as an employee rather than a worker
+- The individual is classed as an employee, rather than a worker.

-- You resigned in response to that breach, and not for some other reason
+- They resigned in response to that breach, and not for some other reason.

 It is not sufficient to show that an employer has behaved unreasonably.
 There must be a fundamental breach of either an express term of the contract or breach of the implied term of mutual trust and confidence.
 This can relate to either an isolated incident or, alternatively, a course of conduct, the cumulative effect of which is to constitute a fundamental breach.